mnezmah/wheel-of-fortune-server/README.md

 # Wheel of fortune server
 ## What this project is about

-This is a server-side of group project building multiplayer game Wheel of Fortune using new ***Server-sent Events*** technologiy.
+This is a server-side of group project building multiplayer game Wheel of Fortune using new ***Server-sent Events*** technology.
 You can find a client-side repository [here](https://github.com/malanchito/wheel-of-fortune-client)

 Try deployed version on [<img src="badges/heroku.svg" width="75">](https://wheel-of-fortune-server.herokuapp.com/)